Discounted Cash Flow Formula

 Market Capitalization Rate = $1 × 4 / $40 + 0.06 = 0.16 = 16%

-Hence, we can infer that the market is demanding a required rate of return of 16% for compensating them for the risk of owning stock.
+Hence, we can infer that the market is demanding a required rate of return of 16% to compensate for the risk of owning the stock.